Kids can pee in the potty but struggle with pooping. Learn how to get your toddler to poop in the potty, handle anxiety, and avoid accidents.

 Routines remove resistance, especially when it’s part of the day.

-3. Give your toddler time alone on the potty
+3. Give your toddler privacy with the potty

-Your toddler won’t be able to poop if he feels like he’s under pressure.
-His body needs to relax and bear down enough to pass poop.
+Your toddler won’t be able to poop if she feels like she’s under pressure.
+Her body needs to relax and bear down enough to pass poop.

 Unfortunately, we can add pressure when we stand nearby, expecting and hoping that they’ll poop this time.

-Instead, give him plenty of time alone to sit on the potty.
-Stack the bathroom with books or simple toys he can play with as he sits.
-You might even set a timer for a few minutes and let him know he can play sitting down until he hears the beep.
+Instead, give her plenty of time alone to sit on the potty.
+Stack the bathroom with books or simple toys she can play with as she sits.
+You might even set a timer for a few minutes and let her know she can play sitting down until she hears the beep.

 4. Talk about your toddler’s fears